writingmate/vibe-marketing/blog/examples/poe-ai-alternative-article.md

 - Claude 3.5 and Claude 3 Opus from Anthropic
 - Mistral, LLaMA, and Perplexity AI
 - Google Gemini models
-- AI image generators like DALLÃÂ·E 3, Stable Diffusion 3, and FLUX.1
+- AI image generators like DALLÃÂÃÂ·E 3, Stable Diffusion 3, and FLUX.1

 Poe AI restricts the number of models users can access, especially on the free plan.
 Writingmate as a Poe alternative also allows **side-by-side comparisons** of different models which makes it easier to pick the best one for any task.